-(b) Explain why the large piston moves through a shorter distance than the small piston. large piston is larger the exerting on small piston, than the force 0 moves a Shorter distance due to the large pres picton on it. (c) The efficiency of the jack is 75%.
-Explain what is meant by efficiency. centage, Ratio output energy and input energy. of
+(b) Explain why the large piston moves through a shorter distance than the small piston.

+Since the force exerting on large piston is larger than the force exerting of the small piston, the large piston the large piston the large pressure on it.

+(c) The efficiency of the jack is 75%.
+Explain what is meant by efficiency.

+centage, Katro of output energy and input energy.

-- (a) The candidate used the formula correctly but the unit should have been N/cm2 with the values that were used.
+- (a) The candidate used the formula correctly but the unit should have been N/cm with the values that were used.
 The calculation of force in (ii) was correct using the actual value for pressure calculated in (i).
 (2/3) - (b) The candidate realised that the force on the smaller piston was larger but, in comparing the distance moved by the two pistons, did not relate these forces to the work being done on the two pistons but incorrectly stated that the smaller distance of movement was due to the larger pressure.
 (0/1) - (c) Some understanding was shown of efficiency in the statement provided but the full answer required the understanding that useful output energy (or power) is involved.
 (1/2)